-Mind & Brain Alzheimer's Update: New Insight May Speed Therapies New technologies for spotting Alzheimer's disease are poised to unravel its cause and speed progress toward effective treatments By Joel N. Shurkin Getty Images Kassie Rose, 30 years old, faces a frightening prospect: if a genetic coin toss fails to go her way, she could lose her mind within a decade or two.
+Mind & Brain Alzheimer's Update: New Insight May Speed Therapies New technologies for spotting Alzheimer's disease are poised to unravel its cause and speed progress toward effective treatments By Joel N. Shurkin THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Getty Images Kassie Rose, 30 years old, faces a frightening prospect: if a genetic coin toss fails to go her way, she could lose her mind within a decade or two.
 A mutation that causes Alzheimer’s disease runs in her family, the DeMoes of North Dakota.
 The odds of any DeMoe harboring the mutation are 50–50, and if the mutation is present, the chances of developing early-onset Alzheimer’s—the type that erodes memory before age 65—are 100 percent.
 Five of the six DeMoe siblings—Rose’s father and her aunts and uncles—have the mutation.
 One man is in a nursing home in his mid-50s; a second, younger, is on his way.
 A sister in her late 40s is already noticing her first symptoms.
 The next generation is tortured with the decision of whether to get tested.
 Rose, for now, chooses not to know.
 After all, she is unlikely to benefit much from the information: Alzheimer’s remains incurable and, largely, unpreventable as well.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already a subscriber or purchased this issue?
+Sign In Buy Digital Issue $7.95 Add To Cart Browse all subscription options!
+Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.